 2009 must have been one of the busiest concert years ever.
 Perhaps in some way due to the decrease in record sales which forces the artists to hit the roads.
 Regardless of the reason I estimate that I visited about 80 gigs during the year, and here are some of the highlights:

-- Leaetherstrip at Target – This Danish one man army is back from the dead to give us old-school EBM beats, and the audience was surprisingly active during the gig.
+- Leaetherstrip at Target – The Danish powerhouse Claus Larsen is back from the dead to give us old-school EBM beats, and the audience was surprisingly active during the gig at the small stage.

 - Nitzer Ebb at Brewhouse – The dynamic duo of Douglas McCarthy and Bon Harris reunited a few years back and still kick serious ass.

 - Nine Inch Nails at Arvikafestivalen – Not a very impressive concert but it was the goodbye tour (cry) and it felt good to see Trent push a keyboard over the stage edge one last time.
 (Read more about the Arvika festival)